KME/i-d-template/draft-moriarty-carisreport-00.md

 1. Stage Setting and Goals of the Workshop
 2. Coordination between CSIRTs and attack response mitigation efforts
-2. Distributed Denial of Service and Botnet researchers, vendors, and operators
+2. Scaling response to DDoS and Botnets effectively and safely
 3. Infrastructure: DNS and RIR providers and researchers
 4. Trust and Privacy with the exchange of potentially sensitive information
 5. IAB wrap up for architecture next steps